andrey-leshenko/ISSDockingBotGame/README.md

-# Write a Bot to Dock to the ISS
+# Write a bot that plays SpaceX's ISS docking simulation

 SpaceX have released [iss-sim.spacex.com](https://iss-sim.spacex.com/), a graphical simulation that lets you manually pilot a spacecraft and dock it to the International Space Station.